jugshaurya/chit-chat/README.md

 - [x] Discord have five sections

   - [ ] 1.
-Servers section to store all the user joined servers +user created servers
+Servers section to store all the user joined servers + user created servers

   - [ ] 2.
 User Info Section to describe the user data profile